Coffee4Coffee/GoBackup/README.md

 ## Uninstall
-Remove the .exe and delete all scheduled backup tasks either through the app or directly through the task scheduler.
+Delete all scheduled backup tasks either through the app or directly through the task scheduler and remove the GoBackup.exe.

 ## Known issues
 - The app currently needs to be started with admin rights to work correctly